lucidrains/mogrifier/README.md

 ## Mogrifier

 A complete implementation of <a href="https://openreview.net/forum?id=SJe5P6EYvS">Mogrifier</a>, a circuit for enhancing LSTMs and potentially other networks.
-It modulates two vectors by having each gate the other in an interleaved fashion.
+It allows two vectors to modulate each other by having each gate the other in an interleaved, iterative fashion.

 ## Install